Ching Cheong

-Ching Cheong (程翔; born 22 December 1949) is a senior journalist with The Straits Times.
-He is best known for having been detained by the People's Republic of China on allegations of spying for Taiwan.
-He was imprisoned from April 2005 to February 2008; spending over 1,000 days in prison.
+Ching Cheong (程翔; born 22 December 1949) is a Chinese senior journalist with The Straits Times.
+He is best known for having been interned by the People's Republic of China on allegations of spying for Taiwan.
+He was detained in April 2005 and spent over 1,000 days in prison; his sentencing in August 2006 was for five years' imprisonment, scheduled to end in August 2011, but he was released just before Chinese New Year in February 2008.

-Life
+Biography

-Ching was born in Guangzhou, China on 3 December 1949.
-He was educated in St. Paul's College, Hong Kong, and graduated from Hong Kong University in 1973 with a degree in Economics.
+Cheong was born in Guangzhou, China, on 3 December 1949.
+Educated at St. Paul's College, Hong Kong, he graduated from the University of Hong Kong with a bachelor's degree in economics in 1973.

-In 1974, he joined the pro-Communist China newspaper Wen Wei Po (文匯報), of which he eventually became vice-editorial manager.
-After the Tiananmen massacre of 4 June 1989, Ching and around 40 other journalists resigned from the newspaper in protest.
-After that he, Li Zhisong, and others founded Commentary, a magazine commenting on China.
+In 1974, he joined the Hong Konger pro-CCP newspaper Wen Wei Po (文匯報), of which he eventually became vice-editorial manager.
+However, following the Tiananmen Square massacre of 4 June 1989, Cheong and around 40 other journalists resigned from the newspaper in protest.
+Subsequently, he and Li Zhisong, along with a few other journalists, founded Commentary, a political magazine focused on the CCP.